Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Conclusion

 \section{Conclusion}

-We conduct a series of ablation studies to investigate the impact of model architecture and size on cross-modal adaptation approaches with time-dependent simulation of partial differential equations.
+In this paper, we aim to understand and minimize the impact of model architecture and size on cross-modal adaptation approaches with time-dependent simulation of partial differential equations.
 We find that decoder-only models perform much worse than encoder-only models, even when scaled up.
 Unidirectional attention plays a key role in this performance gap, preventing models from conditioning on the data overall.
-To mitigate the effects of the lack of bidirectionality, we introduce two novel approaches: \textbf{Parallel Flipping} and \textbf{Sequence Doubling}, both of which outperform the original setup, with Sequence Doubling showing much larger gains and closing the gap to encoder-only model performance.
-We encourage future research on scientific ML to build on our approach to leverage more capable decoder-only models in cross-modal adaptation research.
+To mitigate the effects of the lack of bidirectionality, we introduce two novel approaches: Parallel Flipping and Sequence Doubling, both of which outperform the original setup, with Sequence Doubling showing much larger gains and closing the gap to encoder-only model performance.
+We encourage future research on scientific machine learning to build on our approach to leverage more capable decoder-only models in cross-modal adaptation research.